inspirer/textmapper/documentation.md

 	;

 When the generated parser encounters a syntax error, it starts discarding the parsing context from the stack until it finds a state in which the *error* terminal is accepted.
 This means that even if an error occurred in an expression, the stack is unwound up to the statement context in which the appropriate recovery rule is defined.
 The parser then creates a new error token, pushes it onto the stack, and continues parsing.

+The *error* token range covers all skipped tokens, even those that were successfully reduced into nonterminals before.
+If the range is empty, it gets positioned right before the next accepted token.

 It may happen that the next few tokens in the stream contribute to the error, so the parser remains in the recovery mode until three consecutive input tokens have been successfully shifted.
 No new syntax errors are reported during this time.
 The logic for error recovery tries to skip as few tokens as possible and makes sure that the parser will accept the next token after the error.
 This significantly reduces the number of reported errors compared to Bison and other LALR parser generators.